 There was a time in history when mincemeat was made with actual animal meat along with the fruits and spices, hence the name.
 Even though it’s not made with meat nowadays, it’s not always suitable for a vegan or even vegetarian diet.
-But this is usually because it contains lamb or beef suet (fat), not meat.
+This is usually because it contains lamb or beef suet (fat), not meat.
 But not to worry, this recipe is for mincemeat without suet!

 Most people think it’s minced up beef in a pie, which is fair enough considering we do also have pies with minced beef as the filling, aka minced meat pies.

-So to save confusion, just remember that Christmas mince pies are the fruity kind!
-They’re made with spices, dried fruits, nuts and a little bit of alcohol, but you can make them alcohol-free if you prefer.
+So to save confusion, just remember that Christmas mincemeat is the fruity kind!
+It’s made with spices, dried fruits, nuts and a little bit of alcohol, but you can make it without alcohol if you prefer.